Dean-Wilson/wp-config-setup/README.md

 Ignore file is setup to ignore the public folder inside your theme.
 This is useful if you are using a task runner to generate a public folder.

 ## Robots
 Switches between standard robots and staging robots based on the URL via htaccess.
+To work this requires your staging site to use "staging" in the domain name (as a subdomain so projectname.staging.domainname)

 ## Maintenance
 See htaccess for instructions on putting the site into maintenance mode.